 Instructions

-- In the bowl of a stand mixer fitted with a dough hook, combine the warm water and honey, then sprinkle the yeast on top.
+- In the bowl of a stand mixer fitted with a dough hook*, combine the warm water and honey, then sprinkle the yeast on top.
 Let sit for 5 minutes or until foamy.
-If it doesn't foam, your yeast is dead.
-You'll need to discard everything and start again with fresh yeast.
+If it doesn't foam, your yeast is dead; you'll need to discard everything and start again with fresh yeast.

 - Add the flour, salt and freshly ground black pepper and mix on low just until combined and no dry spots remain.
 This will be a very shaggy dough.

-- Towards the end of rising, preheat the oven to 450°F. Lightly oil your hands and press the dough to completely fill the pan, if it hasn't already.
-Then use your fingers to push dimples all over the dough.
+- Towards the end of the second rise, preheat the oven to 450°F. Generously drizzle the dough with olive oil (about 3 Tablespoons) and use your fingers to press dimples all over the dough.
+Sprinkle generously with flaky sea salt.

-- Drizzle with 1-2 Tablespoons olive oil and sprinkle generously with flaky sea salt.
-Bake 25-35 minutes, until the focaccia is puffed, golden brown, and crusty.
+- Bake for 25-35 minutes, until the focaccia is puffed, golden brown, and crusty.
 Remove from the oven and drizzle with an additional 1-2 Tablespoons olive oil.
 Let cool in the pan for 10 minutes, then transfer to a cooling rack to cool fully.
 Slice and enjoy!